openstack/swift/go/README.md

      libraries for Go are kept -- not any code you write.

    * `GOPATH` -- The folder where you intend to keep Go code, binaries, etc.
-     In this case, this is exclusively for Hummingbird, so we'll use `/opt/hummingbird`.
+     For simplicity, we'll do this in your home directory, so we'll use `~/go`.

    * `PATH` -- Append the bin dirs within both of the above onto your PATH, with your normal path first, then $GOROOT/bin, and your $GOPATH/bin:

           export GOROOT=/usr/local/go
-          export GOPATH=/opt/hummingbird
+          export GOPATH=~/go
           export PATH=$PATH:$GOROOT/bin:$GOPATH/bin

 1. It's also recommended to add these three lines either to the end of the